Thirdy Ravena: UAAP Season 81 (2018)

-As defending champions and Ateneo representing the Philippines in that year's Jones Cup, expectations were high for Ateneo.
-Everyone thought they would sweep it but they lost their first game of the season.
+As defending champions and with Ateneo representing the Philippines in that year's Jones Cup, expectations were high for Ateneo.
+Everyone thought they would sweep it but they lost their first game of the season to the Adamson Soaring Falcons.
 After that loss, the Blue Eagles led by Thirdy were fired up and did their best ending with a 12–2 record.
 Ateneo faced FEU again and won in one game.
 Thirdy again led Ateneo to back-to-back titles, 10th overall against the UP Fighting Maroons.
 Thirdy won Finals MVP for the second time in a row with a historical 38 point performance in Game 2 of the UAAP Finals.

 UAAP Season 82 (2019)

 For Thirdy's final year in the UAAP, he led Ateneo to a 14–0 season sweep and booked them an automatic trip to the finals.
 For the finals they faced the UST Growling Tigers.
 Beating them in 2 games for a three-peat and Ateneo's 11th title.
-Thirdy won Finals MVP for the third straight time (First in UAAP history).
+Thirdy won Finals MVP for the third straight time (first in UAAP history).
 Thirdy's 32 point game in Game 1 of the Finals sealed the case for Thirdy's third straight Finals MVP trophy.

 Professional career

-San-en NeoPhoenix (2020–present)
+San-en NeoPhoenix (2020–2024)

 On June 24, 2020, San-en NeoPhoenix of the B.League announced that it has signed in Ravena for the 2020–21 season.
 He is the first ever player to be signed-in under the league's Asian Player Quotas system which involve non-Japanese Asian imports.
 Due to travel restrictions imposed as a response to the COVID-19 pandemic, Ravena was only able to leave the Philippines for Japan in October 2020.

 In his debut for the San-en NeoPhoenix, he put up 13 points, 3 rebounds, and 3 assists in an 83-82 win over the Shimane Susanoo Magic.
 On November 27, 2020, Ravena tested positive for COVID-19 after exhibiting fever which temporarily sidelined him from playing.
 He rejoined NeoPhoenix, after the team announced that he has recovered by December 11.
 In January 2021, Thirdy Ravena suffered a finger fracture and missed at least 3 months of B-league games.
 Ravena played 18 games in his first year with the NeoPhoenix, averaging 9.1 points, 3.6 rebounds, and 1.6 assists in 22.8 minutes per game.

-On May 10, 2021, Ravena re-signed with the NeoPhoenix for another season.
+On May 10, 2021, Ravena signed a multi-year contract extension with the NeoPhoenix.
 On October 2, he faced his brother Kiefer and the Shiga Lakestars during the first game of the season, recording 11 points and 6 rebounds in a 93–83 loss.

+Dubai Basketball (2024–2025)

+On July 30, 2024, Ravena signed a one-year contract with Emirati club Dubai Basketball, which competes in the Europe-based ABA League.
+He played 18 games for Dubai in the 2024–25 season where he averaged 0.9 points in 68 minutes.
+Ravena was not rostered for the 2025–26 season and in October 2025, he reportedly left Dubai.